 Below are brief descriptions of techniques and modalities used most often at Train Rugged.
 Depending on your goals and needs, any and all combinations of modalities might be used during a session.

 The term “myofascia” refers to the connective tissue that supports the musculoskeletal system.
-It gives your muscles their shape, surrounding them 3 – dimensionally, diving into them and connecting them to one another.
+It gives your muscles their shape, surrounding them 3-dimensionally, diving into them and connecting them to one another.
 Just like when you pull on the bottom of your sweater and you can see it affect the fabric at the top of the sweater, a pull on the myofascia of your foot can affect the tissue up into your leg, your hip, your torso, and neck.
 The myofascial network provides connection, communication and force transmission throughout the body.
-Myofascial therapy engages and effects the myofasicae with slow, engaged, hands on work, and differs from other types of bodywork in that it works on the spaces in between muscles, tendons and ligaments as well as on them directly.
+Myofascial release engages and effects the myofascia with slow, engaged, hands on work, and differs from other types of bodywork in that it works on the spaces in between muscles, tendons and ligaments as well as on them directly.
 Learn more by reading this page.

 Muscular Therapy is a form of bodywork that combines different types of massage while using different speeds, rhythms, and depths of work.
 It is useful for relaxation and overall health as well as specific, deep work focusing on individual muscles, tendons and ligaments.